-- Employers’ liability insurance.
-Staffordshire County Council and partners allow up to a maximum of £90.00 per year to be paid from the direct payment account for this.
+- employers’ liability insurance.
+We allow up to a maximum of £90.00 per year to be paid from the direct payment account for this.
 We can make a one-off payment to fund this insurance for the first year only, if necessary.
 In subsequent years the renewal cost should be building up from the PA rate that is paid.
-You must ensure that you purchase this every year.
+You must ensure that you purchase this every year

 You may also have to pay:

-- Statutory sick pay, this is depending on eligibility.
+- statutory sick pay, this depends on eligibility

 We strongly recommend against using self-employed personal assistants or communicator guides.

 If you would like to speak to someone regarding this, please contact the Direct Payments team.